During your child’s stay

 Hospital facilities and services

-Coffee: Zouki Café is located at Clayton, Dandenong and Casey Monash Children’s Hospital sites, where you can purchase barista-made coffee, as well as meals and snacks.
+Food and coffee: GIGIL Café is located at Monash Children’s Hospital Clayton, where you can purchase barista-made coffee, meals and snacks.
+Zouki Café is also located at Monash Medical Centre, Dandenong Hospital and Casey Hospital.

-Clayton: Monday to Friday, 6am-10pm and Saturday to Sunday, 6am-8pm
+- Zouki Café Monash Medical Centre: Monday to Friday, 6am-9pm and Saturday to Sunday, 6am-8pm

 Location: Level 4, Monash Children’s Hospital (Clayton)